 There is no such thing as a deadline.
-It is a complete fabrication, one designed to get your to repay your debt as quickly as possible, because they know that the longer they have to wait to get paid, the less likely it is to ever happen.
+It is a complete fabrication, one designed to get you to repay your debt as quickly as possible, because they know that the longer they wait to get paid, the less likely it is to ever happen.

-Rule 4: Your Credit is Already Damaged
+Rule 9: Your Credit Is Damaged Already

 Collectors often exaggerate the consequences of delinquency and non-payment.
-Threats are illegal under the FDCPA, but suggestions that your credit score will suffer, or that your possessions may be seized, are simply scare tactics with nothing to back them up.
+Threats are illegal under the FDCPA, but suggestions that your credit score will suffer or that your possessions may be seized are simply scare tactics with nothing to back them up.

-In fact, if your debt is in collection, your credit score has already been damaged and the potential loss of your possessions is pure fiction.
+In fact, if your debt already is in collection, your credit score already has been damaged and the potential loss of your possessions is pure fiction.
 What they don’t want you to know is that all they can really do is ask, cajole, and demand that you pay.
 The rest is bluster.

-Rule 5: Don’t Give Up Personal Information
+Rule 10: Don’t Give Up Personal Information

-Sometimes, debt collectors will ask you for information – your bank account number, your Social Security number, where you work, references from friends and colleagues.
+Sometimes, debt collectors will ask you for personal information – your bank account number, Social Security number, where you work, references from friends and colleagues.
 Why?
 To put together a “financial statement” they need to work out any repayment plan.

 They don’t want you to know that they are merely fishing for information that will help them find you if you move, sue you if you don’t repay, or get into your bank records.
 There is no financial statement, and you should never give out proprietary information to anyone – ever.

-Rule 6: Collectors Can’t Cross State Lines
+Rule 11: Collectors Can’t Cross State Lines

 Debt collectors also don’t want you to know that they cannot pursue you across state borders to enforce a judgment levied against you by a creditor who sued you for non-payment and won.
 Transferring the judgment to another state is time-consuming and expensive and not likely to occur very often.

-Rule 7: There Are Limits to Garnishment
+Rule 12: There Are Limits to Garnishment

 You can also file for complete exemption from wage garnishment, if you can verify that it will cause you or your family financial hardship to have any monies withheld.

-Rule 8: There Are Options for Student Loan Debt
+Rule 13: There Are Options for Student Loan Debt

 Debt collectors don’t want you to know that if you have student loan debt, while it still must be paid, you have the right, under the 1992 Higher Education Act, to set up a short-term payment schedule with the collection agency, requiring only “reasonable and affordable payments” – sometimes as little as $10 per month.